 Birthday cake energy balls are a fun and easy snack recipe to make at home!
-I mean, sprinkles make everything more fun, right?
+High in protein and fiber, these little cuties are powerhouse snack.
+Plus, sprinkles make everything more fun, right?

 No bake energy bites are one of my favorite easy healthy snacks to make at home.
 They are full of protein, fiber, and lots of other nutrients which actually helps to tide me over until my next meal!
 And these easy energy bites are made quickly and hold up well in the fridge all week long, making it easy to grab a healthy snack to go.

 If you’ve been looking for healthy snack ideas, this high protein snack recipe needs to be added to your ‘to make’ list.
 Pick up your favorite sprinkles and any ingredients you may not have in your pantry already, and make these birthday cake energy balls ASAP!

 TELL ME ABOUT THESE CASHEW BUTTER PROTEIN BALLS

 Time: Including prep and rolling, plan for 20 minutes to make your protein balls.

 Cashew Butter: I have tried this recipe with peanut butter, almond butter, and cashew butter.
 Cashew butter simply works the best in this recipe.
 It has the nut butter texture you need to hold your energy balls together without having an overpowering flavor.
 This allows that birthday cake taste to prevail in your snack!